thebrandonallen/edit-author-slug/readme.txt

 Make sure you are an admin, or have been assigned the `edit_users` or `edit_author_slug` capability.

 == Changelog ==

+= 0.8.0 =
+* Drastically improved error handling and feedback for author slug editing
+* Restore duplicate author slug check as old method could alter the slug without any sort of warning
+* Further improve the logic for flushing rewrite rules
+* Introduce ba_eas_can_edit_author_slug() and matching filter to make it even easier to give users the ability to update their own author slug

 = 0.7.2 =
 * Remove overzealous cap check